DQ Config (YAML)

 sql_metric

 Runs a query that returns a single numeric value, then evaluates it against a threshold.
+The first column of the first row is extracted as the metric value.
 This is the most flexible check type for custom business rules.

 - slug: orders-row-count